How are prokaryotic cells different from eukaryotic cells? | Channels for Pearson+

 1

 Begin by understanding the basic structural differences between prokaryotic and eukaryotic cells.
-Prokaryotic cells are simpler and lack a nucleus, whereas eukaryotic cells have a defined nucleus.
+Prokaryotic cells are simpler and lack membrane-bound organelles, while eukaryotic cells have complex structures with organelles like the nucleus and mitochondria.

-Examine the DNA structure in both cell types.
-Prokaryotic cells typically have circular DNA, while eukaryotic cells possess linear DNA organized into chromosomes within the nucleus.
+Identify the presence of a nucleus as a key distinguishing feature.
+Prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.
+Eukaryotic cells have a defined nucleus where the genetic material is enclosed by a nuclear membrane.

-Consider the presence of organelles.
-Eukaryotic cells contain membrane-bound organelles such as mitochondria and the endoplasmic reticulum, which are absent in prokaryotic cells.
+Consider the presence of mitochondria.
+Eukaryotic cells contain mitochondria, which are responsible for energy production through cellular respiration.
+Prokaryotic cells do not have mitochondria; they perform energy production processes in the cytoplasm or across the cell membrane.

 Watch next